jcger/git-open.nvim/README.md

 ✅ What We Do Best

 1. Dual Context Awareness - Distinguish between upstream main and current branch
 2. Multi-Platform Support - GitHub, GitLab, Bitbucket, and custom Git hosts work out of the box
 3. Minimal Setup - Zero configuration required to get started

 🤔 Honest Comparison
 While other plugins may have overlapping features, git-open.nvim is designed specifically for developers who:

 - Need both upstream and current branch contexts regularly
 - Work across multiple Git hosting platforms
 - Want a lightweight solution without heavy dependencies
 - Prefer simple keybinds over complex commands

 ## ✨ Why

-I didn't manage to configure any other plugin to work how I would like it too.
+I didn't manage to configure any other plugin to work how I would like it to.

 ## 🚀 Usage